-We were also told that, if required, staff could access translation services to help them communicate with patients whose first language is not English.
-In addition, some staff working at the practice can also communicate with patients in Russian and Romanian.
+We were also told that, if required, staff could access translation services to help them communicate with patients whose first language was not English or Welsh.
+In addition, some staff working at the practice could also communicate with patients in Polish and Swedish.